Projects & Studies

 The Cedar Bayou watershed is located in east Harris County.
 The channel forms most of the boundary between Harris County and Liberty and Chambers Counties, with about half of the watershed in Harris and the remainder in the other two counties.
 Cedar Bayou flows in a southward direction from its headwaters in Liberty County to its mouth at Galveston Bay.
 The watershed covers approximately 202 square miles, with Cedar Bayou being the sole primary stream.
 There are about 128 miles of open streams within the watershed, including the primary stream and tributary channels.
-The estimated population within the watershed (Harris County portion) is just over 32,000.
+Based on the 2010 U.S. Census, the estimated population of the Harris County portion of the Cedar Bayou watershed is 36,878.

 Mowing Downstream from Ramsey Road, Cedar Bayou, 2003.

 Although a large floodplain exists in the upper and middle reaches of Cedar Bayou, this portion of the watershed is sparsely developed, and therefore, the flooding is more threatening to roads and agriculture than structures.
 Flooding along the tributaries in the urbanizing portions of the watershed is a concern.